PDF Output

 - Language based on a stack

-difficult, because offsets in the file must be updated every time the length
+editor difficult, because offsets in the file must be updated every